avsa242/sx1231-spin/README.md

 ## Limitations

 * Very early in development; may malfunction or outright fail to build
+* RXBandwidth() calculates register settings only for FSK mode
+* Because of the max length of the syncword supported by the chip (8 bytes/64bits), the API for SyncWord() currently breaks the standard, by providing two parameters

 ## TODO

 - [x] Verify modulated transmission
-- [ ] Add some simple demos
+- [x] Add some simple demos
-- [ ] Add support for reading RSSI
+- [x] Add support for reading RSSI
 - [ ] Add support for setting GPIO pin functions
-- [ ] Add support for reading the rest of the IRQ flags
+- [x] Add support for reading the rest of the IRQ flags
 - [ ] Add support for setting RSSI threshold (carrier detect)
 - [ ] Add support for PLL lock status
-- [ ] Add support for setting RX bandwidth
+- [ ] Add support for setting RX bandwidth (WIP)
 - [ ] Add support for setting freq by channel (emulated - use current channel bandwidth * channel number)
 - [ ] Update API to current standard (wireless.transceiver API)
-- [ ] Fix carrier frequency error
-- [ ] Fix transmit power issues (-2dB is loud, -3dB barely received at the highest receiver gain settings)
-- [ ] Verify reception from another SX1231 unit
-- [ ] Verify reception of an SX1231 transmission by a different, compatible unit (e.g., CC1101)